supchyan/lolibar/README.md

 #### <div align=center>lolibar | statusbar for Windows [ 10, 11 ] | C#</div>

 ## 🌸Introduction
 This project is the **toolkit** for modders, which allows you to create statusbars for Windows.
-There is **NO** `ready-to-use` executable on **[Releases](https://github.com/supchyan/lolibar/releases)** page, so if you want to get one, you can build it, using source!
-Since this is a dotnet project, there is no complicated stuff in building procedure.
+There is **NO** ready-to-use executable on **[Releases](https://github.com/supchyan/lolibar/releases)** page, so if you want to get one, you can build it, using source!
+This is a dotnet project, so there is no complicated stuff in building procedure.
 Following a guide below will help you to get into it ASAP.

 ## 🌸Similar Projects
 - **[yasb](https://github.com/da-rth/yasb) (Cross platform, Python)**